EliotKhachi/publicZk/202308041621/README.md

 # Escaping The Scarcity Mindset

-There are a couple ways to escape [The Scarcity Mindset](../202308040127/README.md):
+There are two ways to completely escape [The Scarcity Mindset](../202308040127/README.md):
 1. Acquire ultimate power.
 No one can contest your desires or needs.
 2. Let go of your desires and the fear of death.